s1monbengtsson/slack-bot/README.md

 ## Deploy

+- Host: render.com
-Pushes to main will be automatically deployed to production
+- Pushing to main will be automatically trigger a deployment to production